 This Workforce Improvement Grant (WIG/Non Traditional Grant) is offered by the state of Arkansas and provides grants for full-time and part-time Arkansas residents aged 24 or older based on financial need.
 Financial need is determined based upon results of the FAFSA.
-Recipients are selected through the ASUMH Financial Aid Office.
+Recipients are selected through the ASUMH Office of Scholarships and Financial Aid.